TNO/ChaProEV/paper/paper.md

-tailored to supply optimisation models (list, but also actual implementations) throug the model below by explicitely supplying the necessary parameters [EV parameters for optimisation models](#conceptual-innovations-supporting-optimisation-models) and providing an option to change some stiry parameters [creating new scenarios](#software-innovations)
+tailored to supply optimisation models (list, but also actual implementations) throug the model below by explicitely supplying the necessary parameters [EV parameters for optimisation models](#conceptual-innovations-supporting-optimisation-models) and providing an option to change some story parameters [creating new scenarios](#software-innovations)

 # Conceptual innovations: Supporting optimisation models